 Wide adoption: HL7 v2 is widely adopted and used in various healthcare settings worldwide.
 Many systems have been developed that use HL7 v2, and it has a well-established community.

-2. Granularity: HL7 v2’s “Segment” structure provides re-usable chunks of data that roughly correspond to FHIR’s idea of resources.
+Granularity: HL7 v2’s “Segment” structure provides re-usable chunks of data that roughly correspond to FHIR’s idea of resources.
 However, HL7 v2 segments can’t be independently manipulated.
 Additionally, not all segments have the characteristics of independent identity held by FHIR resources.
 Due to differences in scope and approach to extensibility, HL7 v2 segments and data types are frequently cluttered with data elements that are not used by (or even understood by) the majority of implementations.

-Segments can be composed into repeating and/or optional collections called “groups” to represent full healthcare business objects.
+Segmentation: HL7 v2’s “Segment” structure provides re-usable chunks of data that correspond to FHIR’s idea of resources.
+HL7 v2 segments can be composed into repeating and/or optional collections called “groups” to represent full healthcare business objects.

 Inter-version compatibility: HL7 v2 has strict processes for maintaining forward and backward compatibility, ensuring that systems can communicate with each other even if they are running different versions of the standard.